Chicken Pomodoro Recipe

 Top or mix in cheeses – A very simple way to add flavor is to add mozzarella cheese or top with Parmesan cheese.
 That, paired with the tomato sauce/fresh tomatoes, will give it an Italian flavor.

-Squeeze some fresh lemon juice on top - For a tangy addition, a bit of citrus lemon juice on top is a great idea.
-Just a tablespoon or so should do just fine.
+Squeeze some fresh lemon juice on top – For a tangy addition, a bit of citrus lemon juice on top is a great idea.
+Just a tbsp or so should do just fine.
+White wine added with the tomatoes is nice too.

-Creamy - If you love vodka sauce add a splash of heavy cream in the last minute of cooking for a creamy pink sauce.
+Creamy – If you love vodka sauce add a splash of vodka after you remove the chicken and then add a splash of heavy cream in the last minute of cooking for a creamy pink sauce.

-Balsamic - Balsamic vinegar can be a nice touch to the sauce.
+Balsamic – Balsamic vinegar can be a nice touch to the homemade chicken pomodoro sauce.
 Add a splash along with the tomatoes.

 Common Questions